 If you’d like to demonstrate something and provide a visual, ask if you can share your screen or send links to examples using the chat feature.

 The recent social distancing restrictions forced a reduction in business travel.
 As a result of those restrictions, a lot of people have realized that traveling three hours to attend a one-hour meeting makes no sense at all when you could have a virtual meeting.

 So, the use of video conferencing is now likely to become the norm.
-Don’t worry, though, if you have not had a lot of experience of video conferencing.
+Don’t worry, though, if you have not had much experience with video conferencing.
 The above tips will help you avoid some of the common mistakes.
-And, in time, you will learn to be video conferencing pro!
+And, in time, you will learn to be a video conferencing pro.

 Featured Image Credit: Photo by Anna Shvets; Thank you!